HOI AN NOW TRAVEL GUIDE TO HANDMADE SHOES

 Have an idea of how much the shoe should cost going in and make sure the price you are quoted is fair.
 You can lose nothing by trying to negotiate, but if you push the price too low, be aware it could affect your final shoe.

-To learn more about finding good leather products, read our In Search of a Leather Bag: Guide to Hoi An’s Bespoke Leather Goods
+To learn more about finding good leather products, read our How An Now Travel Guide to Leather Goods.

 The First Shoe Shop $